MyTooliT/Protocol/Commands.md

 #### Payload

-- Setting the value `0` for the status word mask means that we request the status word
+- Setting the value `0` for the status word mask means that we request the error status word
 - Currently the only supported payload should be 8 null (`0x00`) bytes

 ##### STH